PhotoboothProject/photobooth/docs/faq/index.md

     curl --location -g --request POST http://[Button IP]/api/v1/action/single --data-raw get://[Photobooth IP]:[Hardware Button Server Port]/commands/start-picture
     curl --location -g --request POST http://[Button IP]/api/v1/action/long --data-raw get://[Photobooth IP]:[Hardware Button Server Port]/commands/start-collage
     ```

+### Remotebuzzer trouble shooting

+#### Important Notes
+Using the Remotebuzzer feature takes effect at the same time on all devices accessing Photobooth!
+If you trigger a picture, every connected client gets the signal to capture.

+Works if you access Photobooth via [http://localhost](http://localhost) or [http://your-ip-adress](#), but accessing via the loopback IP (127.0.0.1) does not work!

+#### Debugging
+- Set Photobooth loglevel to 1 (or above). (admin panel -> general section) and save your configuration
+- Reload the Photobooth homepage
+- Check the browser developer console for error logs
+- Check the server logs for errors at the Debug panel: [http://localhost/admin/debugpanel](http://localhost/admin/debugpanel)

 ---